jazzband/django-push-notifications/README.rst

 Update of device with duplicate registration ID
 -----------------------------------------------

-The DRF viewset enforce the uniqueness of the registration ID.
-In some use case it may cause issue: If an already registered mobile change its user and it will fail to register because the registration ID already exist.
+The DRF viewset enforces the uniqueness of the registration ID.
+In some use cases it may cause issue: If an already registered mobile device application changes its user and attempts to re-register, it will fail to register because the registration ID already exists.

 When option ``UPDATE_ON_DUPLICATE_REG_ID`` is set to True, then any creation of device with an already existing registration ID will be transformed into an update.